botpress/v12/docs/docs/building-chatbots/memory-&-data-persistence/flow-memory.md

 ![NLU Language Raw Expression](/assets/nlu-raw-expression.png)

-In the same way, as described above, it's possible to access the values of extracted slots by copying the path from the emulator and prefixing it with `event.` (e.g., `{{state.session.slots.food.value}}`) in the flow builder and `state.session.slots.food.value` in code. `food` is a slot that was set up intent by the chatbot builder.
+As above, you can access the values of extracted slots by copying the path from the emulator and prefixing it with `event.` (e.g., `{{state.session.slots.food.value}}`) in the flow builder and `state.session.slots.food.value` in code. `food` is a slot that was set up intentionally by the chatbot builder.

 ![Slot Extraction Emulator](/assets/slot-extraction-emulator.png)

-As is possible in JavaScript, it is also possible to access the parameters with the following syntax:
+As in JavaScript, you can access parameters using the square bracket notation:

 `{{state.session.slots["food"].value}}`

-## Variables
+## Memory Variables

 There are four different kinds of memories in Botpress; the difference between them is the duration and the scope.